 If you’re trying to lose weight, I would abstain from having it nightly.
 Perhaps enjoy a glass every other day; the fewer glasses you drink, the better.

-It’s also important t keep in mind that many restaurants serve wine servings larger than the recommended 5 ounces, often 6- and as high as 9-ounce glasses.
+It’s also important to keep in mind that many restaurants serve wine servings larger than the recommended 5 ounces, often 6- and as high as 9-ounce glasses.
 This can quickly lead to the overconsumption of wine.

-Benefits of drinking wine
+Benefits of Drinking Wine

-- Red wine tannins have been shown by some studies to protect against heart disease.
+- Red wine tannins have been shown by some studies to protect against heart disease

-- Ingestion of antioxidants.
+- Ingestion of antioxidants

-- Resveratrol found in wine helps to regulate blood sugar.
+- Resveratrol found in wine helps to regulate blood sugar

-- Some studies indicate that wine can protect you from certain cancers.
+- Some studies indicate that wine can protect you from certain cancers

 Negative Effects of Drinking

-“After gulping down two glasses of wine, you’ve ingested the caloric equivalent of a sizeable slice of cake.”
+After gulping down two glasses of wine, you’ve ingested the caloric equivalent of a sizeable slice of cake.